ervinj1998/ervinj1998/README.md

 # 👋 Hi there, I'm Ervin!

-I'm a **developer in the making**, passionate about technology and continuously learning to improve my skills.
+I'm a **developer in the progress**, passionate about technology and continuously learning to improve my skills.
 Here's a little more about me:

 ## 🔭 What I'm currently working on